Node.js (generic) on CloudMagnus

 - Replace

-127.0.0.1:<allocatedPort>, not0.0.0.0or a different port. nginx is hardcoded to talk to that exact upstream. - Start your server.
-Persistent process management is up to you (see below).
+127.0.0.1:<allocatedPort>, not0.0.0.0or a different port. nginx is hardcoded to talk to that exact upstream. - Start your server under a process manager (see below).

 Process management

-- pm2 (most popular):
+- pm2 (most common):

 Node version